DonovanMods/Icarus-Mods/modinfo.json.template.md

 - `"version"`: The version of your mod (semantic versioning is recommended)
 - `"compatibility"`: The latest version of Icarus that your mod is compatible with (e.g. w56)
 - `"description"`: A description of what your mod does
+- `"long_description"`: A longer description of what your mod does (optional)
 - `"fileType"`: The type of file your mod is (can be "pak" or "zip" but will default to "pak" if not specified)
 - `"fileURL"`: The full direct download URL for your mod (either the .zip or .pak file)
+- `"imageURL"`: A URL to an image that will be displayed in the mod list (optional)